charlotean/charlotean/README.md

 - 👋 Hello world!
-I’m @charlotean, and I'm new into coding
+This site includes my coding assignments and projects as my way to learn Computer Science and programming.
 - 👀 I’m interested in Python
 - 🌱 Stanford Code in Place 2021
 - 🌱 Harvard CS50x 2021